 Critique your own work and make the right selections for editorial buyers.
 Remember, your work can be purchased for news segments, documentary productions, or other non-commercial, news-relevant commentaries.
 Keep these audiences in mind for both the shooting and editing phases of production.

 The ability to make quick editing decisions is just as important as making rapid judgment calls in the field.
 Since some editorial content is time-sensitive and needs to get online immediately, be your own critic, work efficiently, and submit your best work.
 But don’t get bogged down in the small details–when it comes to breaking news, time is money.

 There’s a common theme to all of these tips—focus.
 Prep as much as possible and keep your end goal in mind during the actual event.
 Even when things don’t go as planned, always remember that you’re filming a story.
 Do what you can to achieve your filming goals and don’t interfere with the scene.
-During the editing process, keep your audience in mind and think about what they’ll be looking for when they purchase clips.
+During the editing process, keep your audience in mind and think about what they’ll be looking for when search for content.

 Creating editorial content can be challenging and invigorating all at once.
-Luckily, if you plan well and go with the flow, you’ll be in the best position to sell your content.
+Luckily, if you plan well and go with the flow, you’ll be in the best position to earn.